adfriedm/Voronoi-Geometric-K-Server/README.md

 We greedily assign servers based on both the distance and the resulting expected minimum distance.
-In theory this should prevent many of the usual adversary tricks, that cause unbounded competitive ratios.
+In theory this should prevent many of the usual adversary tricks that cause unbounded competitive ratios.